"Follow your heart and dreams, think big, and then bigger"

 My art was my strength when my academics were not.
 I learned how to build up my confidence through art, and it led me to many opportunities to set myself apart from my peers.

-While having multiple years of experience as a professional artist; it came to me one day while working in my studio with my children, that I was able to teach some advanced art techniques such as using a light source and perspective.
-My children were very young, and would've not known for their ages picked up my knowledge very fast and acuratley.
-Maybe teaching art was supposed to be the next chapter for my life.
-Using the last bit of my veteran benefits, I applied and was accepted to the Art Design and Education program at Northern Illinois University in the Spring of 2014.
-Even though I have a learning disability, I have learned and created new techniques of learning to complete classes and work.
-I understand and love the idea that I will always be a student myself because I feel that I will be learning something new from my students.
+While having multiple years of experience as a professional artist; it came to me one day while working in my studio with my children that I was able to easyly teach some advanced art techniques: light source and perspective to my children who were very young, and they picked it up very quickly and acuratley.
+This inspired me to look into becoming an art teacher.
+I applied and was easly accepted to the Art Design and Education program at Northern Illinois University in the Spring of 2014.

 I feel that with my experience with art, I have developed strategies to overcome obstacles and challenges.
 My creativity and ideas has always set me apart.
 I believe that applying creativity to any subject will result in a more effective and remarkable outcome.
 Having a learning disability has forced my creativity and determination to help me succeed.
 I understand that every child is different and that requires an understanding that some children need a different approach to learning.
-In order to teach any struggling child, a little creativity and thinking outside the box is what children need to succeed.
-I have more of a connection with any student who was born with a learning disability, and that is why I can be and will be a great teacher.
+I believe in order to teach any struggling child, a little empathy, passion, care, creativity and thinking outside the box will help children succeed.
+I have more of a connection with any student who was born with a learning disability, and that is why I will be a great teacher.